OSInside/kiwi/doc/source/index.rst

 KIWI Appliance Builder |version|
 ================================

-After some coffee, lots of hacking hours and peanuts later, I'm happy to introduce this Next Generation KIWI project.
+The Next Generation of the KIWI project.

 .. sidebar:: Links